 The INCOSE Space Systems Working Group (SSWG) established the Space Systems Challenge team.
-The Challenge team initially included aerospace students and professors from Massachusetts Institute of Technology and Georgia Institute of Technology.
-The initial focus was on the modeling of a hypothetical FireSat space system [6].
-FireSat is a low Earth orbit (LEO) spacecraft for detecting, identifying, and monitoring forest fires.
-This representative, however nonrealistic, textbook example was used in order to sidestep the challenges of working with International Traffic in Arms Regulations (ITAR) in an international collaboration.
-This space system is used as an example in the widely used and accepted Space Mission Analysis and Design (SMAD) textbook [6].
+The Challenge team included aerospace students and professors from Massachusetts Institute of Technology and Georgia Institute of Technology.
+The initial focus was on the modeling of a hypothetical FireSat space system [?].
+FireSat is a satellite for detecting, identifying, and monitoring forest fires.
+This system is used as an example in the widely used and accepted Space Mission Analysis and Design (SMAD) textbook [?].
 Much was learned from modeling FireSat.

-Our follow-on CubeSat project was initiated in April 2011 to model an actual space system, a standard CubeSat, with the RAX spacecraft being the point design.
+Our follow-on CubeSat project was initiated in April 2011 to model an actual space system, a standard CubeSat, with the RAX satellite being the point design.

-The team now includes University of Michigan Aerospace graduate students and a departmental professor; the INCOSE SSWG, including engineers from NASAs Jet Propulsion Laboratory (JPL) and from modeling and simulation tool vendors InterCAX, Phoenix Integration and Analytical Graphics, Incorporated.
+The team now includes University of Michigan Aerospace graduate students and a departmental professor; the INCOSE SSWG, including engineers from NASAs Jet Propulsion Laboratory (JPL) and from modeling and simulation tool vendors InterCAX, Phoenix Integration and Analytical Graphics.

-The collaborative environment includes a CubeSat - MBSE Google group, a MBSE Google documents collection, a No Magic Teamwork server for SysML modeling, and bi-weekly/weekly Web conferencing.
+The collaborative environment includes a CubeSat - MBSE Google group, a MBSE Google documents collection, a No Magic Teamwork server for SysML modeling, and biweekly or weekly Web conferencing through the JPL-hosted Meetingplace server.